BrentAIICT/MSSA-SCA/PowerShellTraining/PSADProject1.md

 ## Complete the following before starting this project

-- Launch the PowerShell lab virtual machines (AZ-040) Modules 1-8
+- Launch the PowerShell lab virtual machines (AZ-040)
 - Logon to LON-CL1 as the ADATUM\Administrator
   - From LON-CL1
     - Launch PowerShell 7 (pwsh.exe)